 As mentioned above, the health care an asylum seeker is entitled to is limited to urgent medical or dental care that cannot be "postponed" ("vård som inte kan anstå").
 It is the treating physician or dentist that makes the assessment if the person seeking health care is in need of health care that cannot be postponed.
 Critics highlight that the concept of "health care that cannot be postponed" is inexplicit and difficult to interpret for the health care staff.
-Transkulturellt Centrum (a part of the County Council of Stockholm, Region Stockholm) has expressed concern that persons seeking health care rarely gets questions about torture and health care staff are seldomly educated in recognising, documenting and treating injuries of torture.
-This means that the access to treatment for injuries of torture in practice is limited and depending on which physician or dentist that medically examines the asylum seeker.
+402 Transkulturellt Centrum (a part of the County Council of Stockholm, Region Stockholm) has expressed concern that persons seeking health care rarely get questions about torture and health care staff are seldomly educated in recognising, documenting and treating injuries of torture.
+403 This means that the access to treatment for injuries of torture in practice is limited and depending on which physician or dentist that medically examines the asylum seeker.

-The new Swedish government, following the general election in September 2022, has proposed that employees that come in contact with persons that live in Sweden with an expulsion order that has gained legal force should report these persons to the police or the Migration Agency.
-Critics point out that this is not in accordance with the health care ethics and could risk that persons in need of health care wait even longer before contacting a health care provider and could by that be even sicker when getting the medical examination.
+The new Swedish Government, following the general election in September 2022, has proposed that employees who come in contact with persons living in Sweden with an expulsion order should report these persons to the police or the Swedish Migration Agency.
+Critics point out that this is not in accordance with the health care ethics and could risk that persons in need of health care wait even longer before contacting a health care provider and could by then be even sicker when getting the medical examination.
+404 The public inquiry that was analysing the question ended up suggesting that some government agencies should have to give information to the Police when having information about persons staying in Sweden without permit and not, as was foreseen, a general obligation to do so for all employees in public sector.
+405